panaresium/ResourceBookingSystem/README.md

 ```bash
 python azure_backup.py
 ```
 All floor map and resource images from `static/` along with `data/site.db` will be uploaded.
+The script stores hashes of previous uploads so unchanged files are skipped on subsequent runs.

 ### Automatic Backups

 When the app runs, it will attempt to restore `site.db` and uploaded images from the configured Azure File Shares.
 A background job then backs up the database and media files at regular intervals.

 Configure the interval via the `AZURE_BACKUP_INTERVAL_MINUTES` environment variable (default `60`).
 Files are only uploaded when their content changes.
+The hashing logic keeps a small `backup_hashes.json` file in `data/` to track the last uploaded state.